 “Assholes,” she muttered as the trio disappeared around a corner.

-She was out again in a few minutes, her long auburn hair tied back and hanging down the centre of her back, the remnant strands of blue hinting at a rebellious streak.
+She was out again in a few minutes, her long auburn hair tied back and hanging down the centre of her back.
 Once again, she checked the main floor bedroom, this time standing silently against the door and listening for any sign of movement.

 “In a hurry?” said the voice behind her.